HandrewOltenish/Godot_Projects/Readme.md

 101. Worked on the PC version: as a test, when first starting the game, clicking the "Resume" button hides the UI, and shows the player, envirnoment, and health bar.
 The health bar depletes every second.
 Once it reaches the value 0 or less, the UI is shown again with the buttons "Respawn" and "Quit".
 102. Debugged the health bar.
 Made a separate variable that holds the initial value of health bar's size x value, however it does not work as intended.
 103. Worked on the Mobile version.
 Ray detects the collision, and displays "Hello!".
 However when ray is not colliding with anything it does not display "Goodbye!".
+104. Worked on a different 2D platformer with a friend. movement, dash, jump.